orangeandbronze/main-website/blogs/_posts/2014-07-01-quantifying-domain-model-versus-transaction-script.md

 layout:       blog
 title:        "Quantifying Domain Model versus Transaction Script"
 authors:      Lorenzo Dee
-tags:         [java]
+tags:         [domain-driven-design, java]
 header-image: /assets/images/2014-07-01-quantifying-domain-model-versus-transaction-script/QuantifyingDomainModelVersusTransactionScript-Banner.png
 ---
 I've been conducting training classes (with [Orange and Bronze](https://www.orangeandbronze.com/)) that cover topics like TDD, design patterns (GoF), patterns of enterprise application architecture (based on PoEAA book by Martin Fowler), and others.
 And a question keeps coming up about comparing (and quantifying) the benefits of [domain model](https://martinfowler.com/eaaCatalog/domainModel.html){:target="_blank"} pattern compared to [transaction script](https://martinfowler.com/eaaCatalog/transactionScript.html){:target="_blank"}.
 So, I thought I'd post an explanation here.

 Note that the Transaction Script pattern is not bad.
 Fowler himself says that there are virtues to this pattern:

 > The glory of Transaction Script is its simplicity.
-Organizing logic this way is natural for applications with only a small amount >of logic, and it involves very little overhead either in performance or in understanding.
+Organizing logic this way is natural for applications with only a small amount of logic, and it involves very little overhead either in performance or in understanding.
 >
 > …
 > It's hard to quantify the cutover level, especially when you're more familiar with one pattern than the other.
 You can refactor a Transaction Script design to a Domain Model design, but it's harder than it needs to be.